 Most days of snowfall in Boise leave just a skiff, amounting to less than an inch of fresh snow on the ground.
-For seven days a year on average, the amount of new snow totals at least an inch.
+For six days a year on average, the amount of new snow totals at least an inch.

 Heavy snowstorms are uncommon for Boise.
 Snowstorms of over five inches a day normally don't occur most years.
-Major blizzards that dump ten inches or more in one day are not at all expected here.
+Major blizzards that dump ten inches or more in one day are not expected here.